I found freedom inside the prison

 Isabel: For me… My heart changed.
 I breathe differently.
 I see humanity there.
 I’m much more sensitive.
 I became myself, living my life.
 Nobody will tell me what to do.
 I want to leave something behind.

-Vicky: Working in this project… I feel freer than ever.
+Vicky: Working on this project… I feel freer than ever.
 I found freedom inside a prison.
 Every day is different, every Thursday is different.
 I’m so relaxed after the classes.
 It’s something which goes beyond, I try to not rationalise it.
 Moksha, the name of our project, means freedom, interior liberation.

 Isabel: There was a friend of mine whose son started to take drugs.
 She called me for help.
 I asked the guys in prison to make a video to tell him to not follow that way.
 When they started to speak… they cried, they knew all that pain.
 The son said he would not do it.
 They changed his life.
-And they can change life of other people, once they are out.
+And they can change the lives of other people, once they are out.
 I tell them: maybe you killed one person, but now you can save one.
 You have to redo what you’ve done.

 Isabel: Do something.
 Wake up.